Decoding cell signaling via optimal transport and information theory: Materials and methods

 \textbf{MI and the 2-WD under Gaussian approximation.} Under Gaussian channel approximation with Gaussian input, MI can be analytically characterized using properties of multivariate normal distribution as \cite{Nandi2024},

-We note that MI is generally defined in terms of variances and covariances \cite{Cover1991, Tostevin2010}, we express it here in terms of CV$^2$ to explicitly connect information transmission to molecular noise, providing a noise-centric view of information transmission.
+We note that under the Gaussian approximation, MI is generally defined in terms of variances and covariances \cite{Cover1991, Tostevin2010}; we express it here in terms of CV$^2$ to explicitly connect correlation-dependent changes in MI with molecular noise, thereby providing a noise-centric representation.

 The 2-WD between marginally Gaussian $X$ and $Z$ is given by \cite{Gelbrich1990},

 Substituting $\sigma_L = \mu_L \eta_L$, this becomes,